ExpressVPN vs Private Internet Access: which VPN is best for you?

 ExpressVPN also uses SHA-512 hash function for authentication, as well as perfect forward secrecy, which means that the encryption keys are constantly changing for enhanced security.

 Now, things are a bit more interesting with Private Internet Access VPN.
-For example, it gives you a wide selection of encryption options to choose from:
+It Lets you choose the encryption based on the used protocol:

 For authentication, PIA VPN uses SHA-1 and SHA-2 hashing algorithms.
 ExpressVPN uses the SHA-512 hashing algorithm (a version of SHA-2), which makes these services equal in that regard.